swiftlang/swift-evolution/proposals/0200-raw-string-escaping-revision-1.md

 Raw strings are most valuable for the following scenarios.

 **Metaprogramming**: Use cases include code-producing-code.
-This incorporates utility programming and building test cases without escaping.
+This incorporates utility programming and building test cases.
 Apps may generate color scheme type extensions (in Swift, ObjC, for SpriteKit/SceneKit, literals, etc) or date formatters, perform language-specific escaping, create markup, and more.

 Escaping complicates copying and pasting from working code into your source and back.
 When you're talking about code, and using code, having that code be formatted as an easily updated raw string is especially valuable.

 Examples of popular apps that perform these tasks include Kite Compositor and PaintCode.
 Any utility app that outputs code would benefit in some form.

-**Regular expressions**: While regex in general is a much larger problem than raw strings, it is a primary (if not the primary) use case for many Swift developers.
-Even if we get native regular expressions in Swift, we will still sometimes have to write regular expressions intended for use in other systems using raw literals.
+**Regular expressions**: While we have bigger plans for regular expressions in the future, we think they will be a primary use case for raw strings in the short term, and will continue to have an important place in regex usage in the long term.

-For instance, if you need to send a regex to a server, or embed it in Javascript, or put it in a SQL query, or (because you're calling existing code which requires it) you need to use `NSRegularExpression` directly, you'll still express a regular expression as a string literal.
-Raw literals will make that much easier.
+Even if we introduce native regular expressions in a future version of Swift, users will still sometimes have to write regular expressions intended for use in other systems.
+For instance, if you need to send a regex to a server, or embed it in Javascript, or put it in a SQL query, or construct an `NSRegularExpression` and pass it to an existing API which uses that type, you'll still express that regular expression as a string literal, not a native regex.
+And when you do, raw   strings will make that much easier.

-Our design's pound syntax might also be useful to extend to native regex literals.
-If this proposal is accepted, we'd already have it established in the language.
+A raw string feature would thus help with all regular expressions now and some regular expressions in the future.
+And if the native regular expression feature involves some form of quoting and escaping, it can follow the by-then-established precedent of this proposal to support "raw regexes".

 **Pedagogy**: Not all Swift learning takes place in the playground and not all code described in Swift source files use the Swift programming language.

 Code snippets extend beyond playground-only solutions for many applications.
 Students may be presented with source code, which may be explained in-context within an application or used to populate text edit areas as a starting point for learning.